yanmingl/Coupon-Recommendation/README.md

 ## Future Work
-- Neural network is overfitting, consider the bias-variance tradeoff when conducting hyperparameters tuning.
+- It has come to our attention that the neural network model is overfitting the data.
+As such, we need to consider the bias-variance tradeoff when conducting hyperparameter tuning to improve the model's generalization performance.

-- The current hyperparameter tuning way may be unstable for the greedy strategy.
-Do research on optimized tuning style.
+- The current hyperparameter tuning method may be unstable due to its greedy strategy.
+We plan to conduct research on an optimized tuning style that can yield better results.

-- Continue with soft-SVM using SMO with powerful GPU for accelarated training process.
+- We will continue with the soft-SVM model using Sequential Minimal Optimization (SMO) and a powerful GPU to accelerate the training process.
+This approach can help us overcome the challenges of dealing with large datasets and complex decision boundaries.
+We expect this model to yield better results than the neural network model, given its ability to handle high-dimensional data with less overfitting.

+By doing so, we hope to provide businesses with more reliable predictions and better guidance for their coupon distribution strategies.